Icinga/icinga2/doc/03-monitoring-basics.md

 2. Service object
 3. Host object
 4. Command object
-5. Global custom attributes in the `Vars` constant
+5. Global custom variables in the `Vars` constant

-This execution order allows you to define default values for custom attributes in your command objects.
+This execution order allows you to define default values for custom variables in your command objects.

-Here's how you can override the custom attribute `ping_packets` from the previous
+Here's how you can override the custom variable `ping_packets` from the previous
 example:

 ```